-Final expense life insurance is a type of life insurance policy designed to cover the costs associated with end-of-life expenses such as funeral and burial costs.
+Final expense life insurance, also known as burial insurance, is a type of life insurance policy designed to cover the costs associated with end-of-life expenses such as funeral and burial costs.

 It is typically purchased by seniors over the age of 50 who want to ensure that their loved ones are not burdened with these costs after they pass away.

-Also known as burial insurance, the amount of coverage provided by final expense policies varies, but it can range from $2,000 up to $50,000 or more depending on the insurer and the individual’s needs.
+Also known as burial insurance, the amount of coverage provided by final expense policies varies, but it can range from $2,000 up to $50,000 burial policy, depending on the insurer and the individual’s needs.